Information processing (psychology): Individual patterns in working memory

+Integrating Repeated and New Information in Judging Truth

+Ingendahl and colleagues (2025) explored how people decide whether information is true when exposed to a mix of familiar and unfamiliar statements.
+Across several experiments, they found that repeated information tends to be judged as more truthful than new information, a pattern known as the repetition or familiarity effect.
+This occurs because the brain unconsciously gives more weight to information it has processed before, using familiarity as a shortcut when evaluating truth.
+Their research connects directly to information processing theory by showing how the mind integrates, averages, and updates information from different sources.
+It also demonstrates how cognitive processes shape belief formation in modern information environments.

 Information processing model: the working memory

 Information processing has been described as "the sciences concerned with gathering, manipulating, storing, retrieving, and classifying recorded information".
 According to the Atkinson-Shiffrin memory model or multi-store model, for information to be firmly implanted in memory it must pass through three stages of mental processing: sensory memory, short-term memory, and long-term memory.

 An example of this is the working memory model.
-This includes the central executive, phonologic loop, episodic buffer, visuospatial sketchpad, verbal information, long-term memory, and visual information (Sternberg & Sternberg, 2012).
+This includes the central executive, phonologic loop, episodic buffer, visuospatial sketchpad, verbal information, long-term memory, and visual information.
 The central executive is like the secretary of the brain.
 It decides what needs attention and how to respond.
 The central executive then leads to three different subsections.
 The first is phonological storage, subvocal rehearsal, and the phonological loop.
 These sections work together to understand words, put the information into memory, and then hold the memory.
 The result is verbal information storage.
 The next subsection is the visuospatial sketchpad which works to store visual images.
 The storage capacity is brief but leads to an understanding of visual stimuli.
 Finally, there is an episodic buffer.
 This section is capable of taking information and putting it into long-term memory.
-It is also able to take information from the phonological loop and visuospatial sketchpad, combining them with long-term memory to make "a unitary episodic representation (Sternberg & Sternberg, 2012).
+It is also able to take information from the phonological loop and visuospatial sketchpad, combining them with long-term memory to make "a unitary episodic representation.

 In order for these to work, the sensory register takes in via the five senses: visual, auditory, tactile, olfactory, and taste.
 These are all present since birth and are able to handle simultaneous processing (e.g., food – taste it, smell it, see it).
 In general, learning benefits occur when there is a developed process of pattern recognition.
 The sensory register has a large capacity and its behavioral response is very short (1–3 seconds).